 A lot to take into consideration, isn’t it?
 Well, wherever there’s money involved you’ll have to adapt and shape your design in order to achieve the desired result.
-I hope these five points helped you to get a little insight into designing effective pricing tables and gave you a clearer idea about embracing design and how best to combine it with marketing.
+I hope these five points helped you to get a little insight into designing effective pricing element and gave you a clearer idea about embracing design and how best to combine it with marketing.
 These guidelines aren’t written in stone and it’s up to you how you follow them.
 Maybe you find them useless for your business and that’s absolutely fine.
-There is no one right formula for designing pricing tables since every business is a bit different.
+There is no one right formula for designing pricing table since every business is a bit different.
 However I believe that these points made you at least consider your existing/forthcoming pricing table.
 That would be about it from theory outlook.
 Time to give you some terrific examples.
-Below you’ll find 15 examples of well-designed pricing tables for your inspiration.
+Below you’ll find 15 examples of well-designed price tables for your inspiration.

 12. Campaign Monitor